 “Make voyages!
 Attempt them!
 There’s nothing else.” – Tennessee Williams

-I came to America with my ex-wife, Dalit, on a student visa.
-Although we didn’t pass through the Statue of Liberty, immigrants we were.
+I came to America on a student visa with my ex-wife, Dalit.
+Although we didn’t pass through the Statue of Liberty, we were immigrants.
 We chose to relocate from the familiar to the unknown, from our natural habitat to a new one.
-Initially, it was about pursuing new horizons that I felt were not available in Israel.
-I now know that it was also about running away from something which I could not consciously understand at the time – a certain weight, a particular pain that needed distance to unveil itself and to have a chance to heal.
-Today, over thirty years in the USA, I feel foreign in my homeland – Israel, and foreign in America, never enough for either, and certainly not enough for both.
-I wonder if that is the general experience of being an immigrant?
+Initially, it was about pursuing new horizons that I felt were unavailable in Israel.
+I now know that it was also about running away from something I could not consciously understand at the time – a certain weight, a particular pain that needed distance to unveil itself and have a chance to heal.
+Today, after over thirty years in the USA, I feel foreign in my homeland – Israel, and an outsider in America.
+Never enough for either, and certainly not enough for both.
+I wonder if that is the general experience of being an immigrant.

 We arrived in Los Angeles with two suitcases, $5,000, and big dreams.
 I intended to pursue a Ph.D. in Marketing and become a professor.
 Plans changed, and I went for an MBA, which was later followed by several business ventures.
-My experience at the USC Marshall School of Business was a challenging and intensive time, during which I got to know people from all over the world, improved my English, and expand my horizons.
-Studying and graduating from this prestigious program filled with pride.
+My experience at the USC Marshall School of Business was a challenging and intensive time, during which I got to know people from all over the world, improved my English, and expanded my horizons.
+Studying and graduating from this prestigious program filled me with pride.
 Over the course of two years, I built upon my skills and knowledge from prior studies: statistics, marketing, financial management, corporate law, business entrepreneurship, and negotiation.
-Yet, I always say that the basics of building business relationships and providing customer satisfaction, I learned from being a waiter and a bartender.
+Yet, I always say that I learned the basics of building business relationships and providing customer satisfaction from being a waiter and bartender.

 “Luck is what happens when preparation meets opportunity.” – Seneca

 My business career was in the hardware segment of the high-tech industry – electronic components and circuit cards.
 I entered the field in 1992 as an Account Manager for a major conglomerate and left the field in 2003 after dissolving my own company.
 The technology sector had its highest growth in that period, a time traditionally thought of as the “dot-com boom” or the “tech bubble.”
 I worked as an Account Manager for about three years, initially for Time Electronics, a division of Avnet, Inc., and later for Anthem, a division of Arrow Electronics.
 These two companies have long dominated the electronics distribution market.
-As an Account Manager, my job was to maintain relationships with key accounts, consult with engineers about selecting electronic components, and close deals.
-I received many valuable lessons while working for Corporate America; the most important one: the phrase “it’s not what you know, it’s who you know” is spot-on accurate.
+As an Account Manager, my job was maintaining relationships with key accounts, consulting with engineers about selecting electronic components, and closing deals.
+I received many valuable lessons while working for Corporate America; the most important one, the phrase “it’s not what you know, it’s who you know,” is spot-on accurate.
 The opportunities you get through your network will likely far outweigh those directly from your knowledge or experience.

 One of my customers offered me a job opportunity, which expanded my geographical horizons and took me into a management position.
 I was asked to manage the operations of Hitcom Corporation in the USA.
 It was a Korean trading company that procured electronic components and managed “just-in-time” logistics operations (A manufacturing strategy wherein parts are produced or delivered only as needed and thus reducing waste).
 Our primary customer in Korea was the military division of LG Electronics.
-I oversaw nearly $10 million in annual procurement of electronic components, manage staff and logistical issues.
-I was the only non-Korean in the company and thus, got exposed to a different culture and learned to incorporate key customs.
+I oversaw nearly $10 million in annual electronic components procurement, managing staff, and logistical issues.
+I was the only non-Korean in the company and, thus, got exposed to a different culture and learned to incorporate key customs.
 Korean society’s values are based on Confucianism, whereas Western culture is generally based on Judeo-Christian values.
 Things may look the same at first glance, but there is an invisible order controlling all the things around you.

-In 1999 with the aid of Hitcom’s owner, I founded Telesys, and then a year later took over his shares.
+In 1999 with the aid of Hitcom’s owner, I founded Telesys, and then took over his shares a year later.
 With the exponential growth of the internet, there was an enormous demand for a particular type of telecommunication circuit cards to handle central switching hubs’ analog base technology.
-This demand was fulfilled, mostly by big corporations like Lucent Technologies and Nortel.
-At Telesys, we found a way to play with the ‘big guys’ by developing a tiny niche that we could fulfill through our sources, located in China, Taiwan, South Korea, and Poland.
-My primary job was to close deals, and I found that ‘buying right’ is key to success in the trade game.
+This demand was fulfilled primarily by big corporations like Lucent Technologies and Nortel.
+At Telesys, we found a way to play with the “big guys” by developing a tiny niche that we could fulfill through our sources in China, Taiwan, South Korea, and Poland.
+My primary job was to close deals, and I found that “buying right” is key to success in the trade game.
 I also found a new appreciation for my father’s greatness.
 He was a master in logistics, handling the IDF food supply.
 I did my best to apply his attention to execution and found truth in the saying, “God is in the details.”
-Our good run lasted till 2002 when the NASDAQ took a dive, and digital technology evolved, replacing buildings that accommodated huge switching hubs with small box sized products.
+Our good run lasted till 2002 when the NASDAQ took a dive, and digital technology evolved, replacing buildings that accommodated huge switching hubs with small box-sized products.

 On Art and Healing